Avi-Meshulam/MyAlbum/README.md

 **Exit**

 ## Models
-+ Model<T> - An abstract base class for Album & Photo models.
++ Model&lt;T&gt; - An abstract base class for Album & Photo models.
 + Album - Reflects an Album as it exists in storage.
 Contains a collection of photos.
 + Photo - Reflects a Photo as it exists in storage.
 Contains a collection of characters
 + Character - Reflects a character in photo (resembles a facebook tag, but simpler).
-Saved as path of its Photo container.
+Saved as part of its Photo container.

 ![alt text](https://github.com/PrisonerM13/MyAlbum/blob/master/images/BL-Diagram.png "BL Diagram")

 ## View Models
-+ ViewModelBase<T> - An abstract base class for Album & Photo ViewModels, where T is the model.
++ ViewModelBase`<T>` - An abstract base class for Album & Photo ViewModels, where T is the model.
 + MainViewModel - Controlls Main view
 + AlbumViewModel - Represents and controlls an Album model and contains a collection of PhotoViewModels
 + PhotoViewModel - Represents and controlls a Photo model and contains a collection of CharacterViewModels